Bertrand de Salignac de la Mothe-Fénelon: Mothe-Fénelon and Mary, Queen of Scots

 While in England, Mothe-Fénelon corresponded with Mary, Queen of Scots on political matters.
 He also bought textiles and sewing materials for her, and advised on potential gifts for Elizabeth.
 In 1574 Mary, Queen of Scots embroidered an incarnate satin skirt with silver thread using materials bought in London by Mothe-Fénelon.
 She soon wrote for more incarnate silk thread, better quality thinner silver thread, and incarnate taffeta for the lining.
 Mothe-Fénélon presented the finished item to Elizabeth on 22 May, with a declaration of friendship, and reported to Charles IX that the gift was a success.
 Presumably hopeful of an audience at the English court, Mary asked the Archbishop of Glasgow, her contact in Paris, to send coifs embroidered with gold and silver and the latest fashion in Italian ribbons and veils for her hair.

 Mary planned making more gifts for Elizabeth and wrote to Mothe Fénélon for advice on what she would like best.
 She asked him to send lengths of gold passementerie and braids called "bisette".
+Mothe Fénélon mentions gifts such as "three small night caps of her own handiwork", troys petites coyfures de nuict, ouvrées de sa main.
 Elizabeth remained cautious of Mary's gifts, and was reluctant to try some sweets which Mothe Fénélon offered her as a gift from the brother of the chancellor of Mary's dowry, for fear of poison.

 In October 1574, Fénélon heard that Margaret Douglas, Countess of Lennox, had left the court in England and was travelling to her house in the north of England.
 From there she intended to visit her grandson James VI at Stirling Castle.
 The visit to Scotland did not happen, but she organised the wedding of her son Charles Stuart to Elizabeth Cavendish, which greatly displeased Queen Elizabeth.
 In September 1575, Fénélon received a letter from the former Regent Arran, now known as the Duke of Châtellerault, and a small portrait or miniature of James VI of Scotland, probably derived from a work of Arnold Bronckorst or an artist recorded as the "French painter".
 The portrait and the letter were intended to be forwarded to Mary, Queen of Scots.